wuxr123/Resume/content/_index.md

     content:
       title: Contact
       text: |-
-        You can send me a plain text message here.
+        You can send me a message here.
+Please leave your name and email so that I can reply.
       email: wu_xiaoran@outlook.com
  #    phone: +86 15258545595
       address: